storacha/RFC/rfc/ipni-w3c.md

 The lambda makes an HTTP request to the IPNI server at `cid.contact` to inform it when the head CID of the Advertisement linked list changes.

 This request contains CID of the new head, w3s writes files with the CID as the filename.
-There is also a pre agreed `/head` file which IPNI servers can poll to see if the head has changed, and if we are still "up".
-If we stop responding to `/head` requests, then at some point the IPNI server may flag our content and drop it from search results and delete it from their db.
+There is also a pre-agreed `/head` file which IPNI servers can poll to see if the head has changed, and if we are still "up".
+If we stop responding to `/head` requests, then at some point the IPNI server may flag our content and drop it from search results and delete it from their DB.

 The IPNI server [fetches](https://github.com/ipni/specs/blob/main/IPNI.md#advertisement-transfer) new head Advertisement from our bucket, and any others in the chain it hasn't read yet, and updates it's indexes.